 People who live in states with restrictive laws are still accessing at-home abortion pills by using creative options like mail forwarding services, driving across state borders, or using General Delivery addresses.

 Examples of how this has worked:

-Rosa lives in Texas where the law makes it hard to find pills by mail.
-Here is how she used a telemedicine service in another state and have the pills mailed to a friend's address or rent a virtual mailbox address in that state.
+People use mail forwarding as one way to access abortion pills.
+They use a telemedicine service in another state and have the pills mailed to a friend's address or rent a virtual mailbox address in that state.
 Then, they ask their friend or the service to forward the package to their home.
 It takes about one week to get the pills this way.
 The $45-55 it costs is often much less than the gas to drive to another state.
 It saves on taking off from work or finding babysitting.
 Since the pills are recommended for up to 11 or 12 weeks from the last period, there is often time.
 Here is an example of how one person did this.

 EXAMPLE ONE: ASKED A FRIEND IN ANOTHER STATE FOR HELP

 FIRST: She checked our map of states.
 She found a state that has telehealth abortion services where she had a trusted friend.
 She chose New York because she had a good friend there.

 SECOND: She checked our Guide to find a telehealth abortion service in New York.